 Coordinate the activities of the Teaching Committee, including developing resources to meet the instructional needs of the Division’s members

-Coordinate selection of the Division’s Excellence in Teaching Award.
+Coordinate selection of the Division’s teaching awards.

 Appoint additional members to the committee, as needed, in consultation with the Division Chair.